 Treatments are available for all patients who have colon cancer.
 The choice of treatment depends on the size, location, and stage of the cancer and on the patient's general health.
 Doctors may suggest several treatments or combinations of treatments.

-Surgery is the Most Common Treatment
+Surgery Is the Most Common First Step in a Treatment Regimen

 If the cancer is found at a very early stage, the doctor may remove it without cutting through the abdominal wall.
 Instead, the doctor may put a tube up the rectum into the colon and cut the cancer out.
 This is called a local excision.
 If the cancer is found in a polyp, which is a small bulging piece of tissue, the operation is called a polypectomy.